shabin5785/react-notes/Notes_3.md

 - In React, sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
 This is called “lifting state up”.

 - no inheritance in react

+-Ask three questions about each piece of data:
+	1.Is it passed in from a parent via props?
+If so, it probably isn’t state.
+	2.Does it remain unchanged over time?
+If so, it probably isn’t state.
+	3.Can you compute it based on any other state or props in your component?
+If so, it isn’t state